gshalini21294/hugo-website-source/README.md

 * After deployment:
   * Wait ~5 minutes for the changes to be reflected on the live site, [gshalini.com](https://gshalini.com/).
   * Make sure to push the changes to this repository as well!

+Troubleshooting:
+* If you get errors about "failed to resolve output format" when running Hugo: `sudo rm -rf $TMPDIR/hugo_cache/`, then try again.